KonstantinTomashevich/states-engine-for-urho3d/README.md

 * [Konstantin Tomashevich.](https://github.com/KonstantinTomashevich/)

 ### License
-Project license is MIT, that seems that you can use it for what you want, free of charge. :)
+Project license is MIT.
+You can use this project for any purposes (even commercial) free of charge. :)